micmejia/bible-dump/NKJV/Exodus/Exod 28.md

 And you shall put it on a blue cord, that it may be on the turban; it shall be on the front of the turban.

 ###### 38
-So it shall be on Aaron's forehead, that Aaron may bear the iniquity of the holy things which the children of Israel hallow in all their [^j]holy gifts; and it shall always be on his forehead, that they may be accepted before the Lord.
+So it shall be on Aaron's forehead, that Aaron may bear the iniquity of the holy things which the children of Israel hallow in all their holy gifts; and it shall always be on his forehead, that they may be accepted before the Lord.

 ###### 39
 "You shall skillfully weave the tunic of fine linen _thread,_ you shall make the turban of fine linen, and you shall make the sash of woven work.

 ###### 40
 "For Aaron's sons you shall make tunics, and you shall make sashes for them.
-And you shall make [^k]hats for them, for glory and beauty.
+And you shall make hats for them, for glory and beauty.

 ###### 41
 So you shall put them on Aaron your brother and on his sons with him.
-You shall anoint them, consecrate them, and [^l]sanctify them, that they may minister to Me as priests.
+You shall anoint them, consecrate them, and sanctify them, that they may minister to Me as priests.

 ###### 42
-And you shall make for them linen trousers to cover their [^m]nakedness; they shall [^n]reach from the waist to the thighs.
+And you shall make for them linen trousers to cover their nakedness; they shall reach from the waist to the thighs.

 ###### 43
-They shall be on Aaron and on his sons when they come into the tabernacle of meeting, or when they come near the altar to minister in the holy _place,_ that they do not incur [^o]iniquity and die. _It shall be_ a statute forever to him and his descendants after him.
+They shall be on Aaron and on his sons when they come into the tabernacle of meeting, or when they come near the altar to minister in the holy _place,_ that they do not incur iniquity and die. _It shall be_ a statute forever to him and his descendants after him.